Debbie Kruger

 Then you can find out about my own humble on-air efforts on my BAY-FM page.

-If you want to connect with other former 2SM junkies, head on over to the 1270 2SM group on Facebook.
+If you want to connect with other former 2SM junkies, and some of the jocks who like their social media, head on over to the 1270 2SM group on Facebook.

 - Top of page -